 On the Microsoft patterns & practices team, we use Vision / Scope as a key milestone.
 It’s where we frame the problem, identify the business opportunity, and paint a vision of the solution.
 It’s a forcing function to get clarity on the customer, their scenarios, and our scope for the project.
 We generally use a “fix time, flex scope” pattern, so this means having a candidate backlog that we prioritize with customers.

 At patterns & practices, we use Vision Scope milestones to sell management on how we'll change the world.
 Knowing the vision and scope for a project is actually pretty key.
 The vision will motivate you and your team in the darkest of times.
 It gets you back on your horse when you get knocked off.
 The scope is important because it's where you'll usually have to manage the most expectations of what you will and won't do.

+The following is a short list of some of the project practices that have helped me maximize impact, while shipping on time and on budget.
+Verification Dog fooding.
+Throughout the project, I have the team dog food what we build.
+See Dog fooding (WIkipedia.)
 5 customers.
 This is an critical check throughout the project that 5 customers stand behind the project.
 They key is these are 5 customers that actually use the deliverable.